Young woman looking out window and thinking before drawing.

 5. Avoid Talking About Planned Changes To The House

-Although it’s natural to want to make changes to the house, it’s best to keep those to yourself.
-While your planned changes may be completely valid and advantageous for the home value, they might also touch a nerve or trod on a part of the home that the seller loves.
-For instance, the seller could see installing a swimming pool as destroying a lawn they tended to for decades.
-Emotional attachments to specific parts of the home can mean an improvement or renovation is unwelcome from the seller’s point of view.
-Therefore, abstain from mentioning your remodeling plans during negotiations, as they’ll likely work against you.
+While your planned changes may be completely valid and increase the home’s value, they might also touch a nerve or tread on a part of the home that the seller loves.
+For instance, the seller could see installing a swimming pool as destroying a lawn they tended for decades.
+Rather than discuss all the changes you are planning to make, recognize the love and effort they’ve invested in creating a home, not just a house.

 6. Don’t Talk About Financials

 By the time the seller reads your offer letter, they know the price you’re offering.
 Mentioning it in the letter is redundant and can ruin your warm, personal tone.
 Usually, it’s best to avoid talking about financials.
-However, it’s okay to mention how you’ll pay for the home – whether in cash or with a mortgage.
+However, it’s OK to mention how you’ll pay for the home – whether in cash or with a mortgage.
 It can be helpful to include your preapproval letter, too.

-7. End With A Thank You
+7. End With A Thank-You

 Finish by thanking the seller for looking at your offer and allowing you to see their home.
 Expressing gratitude ends the letter on a high note and can help the seller feel good about reading it.